mlswg/mls-protocol/draft-barnes-mls-protocol.md

 Ratchet trees are constructed as left-balanced trees, defined such that each parent node's key pair is derived from the Diffie-Hellman shared secret of its two child nodes.
-To compute the root secret and private key, a participant must know the public keys of nodes in its own copath, as well as its own leaf private key.
+To compute the root secret and private key, a participant must know the public keys of nodes of its copath, as well as its own leaf private key.

 For example, the ratchet tree consisting of the private keys (A, B, C, D) is constructed as follows: